 In this lesson, we'll look at what it's like sending forms in HTTP.
-We will work with a local server, as it is difficult to use third-party servers to test our lessons on them.
-Basically, you can experiment on any available server.
-Just make sure that it works over HTTP and not HTTPS, because the interaction happens a little differently with HTTPS and telnet alone won't be enough.
+We will work with a local server because it is difficult to use third-party servers to test our lessons on them.

 login=smith&password=12345678

-This simple method allows us to continue the string, passing as much data as we want.
-Now let's try to make a request to our local server.
+This simple method allows us to continue working with the string, passing as much data as we want.

 telnet localhost 8080